 Through volunteering, you help others, take on responsibilities and work with others towards a common goal.
 You also make varied practical experiences.
-For many employers, volunteering therefore is a positive signal regarding your personal and social competencies.
+Therefore, for many employers, volunteering is a positive signal regarding your personal and social competencies.

 Volunteer experience is:

 - being an active member of a social, political, cultural or environmental/climate group, club or community organisation

 - being a volunteer trainer or volunteer referee in a sports club;

 - being active as an organiser in a church community;

 - being a mentor or tutor in a buddy programme.

 Volunteering as an international student

 Examples of showing your soft skills through your volunteering experience